-In fact, many Americans prefer to take their shoes off when at home.
+In fact, many Americans (white people) prefer to take their shoes off when at home.

 The weather often plays an important role.
 Someone living in an area with lots of snow and mud will likely take their shoes off when arriving home.

 But people in warmer, dry climates might not care much about taking their shoes off indoors because their shoes are likely cleaner.